It has always been difficult to rank for high-competition keywords that your competition already ranks for.

 One of the results covers the specific topic of why cold outreach ROI doesn’t work, while the other two are talking about email outreach in general.

 Plus, if you take a look at the amount of the backlinks these top-pages have, you will understand that it won’t be hard for you to rank high as well:

 Simply said, you should sort out priorities ranking for the long tail keywords, choosing between “topical” and “supporting” ones.

 To Sum up

-This post aimed to explain what long tail keywords are, how Google treats them, and how to gain traffic with them.
+This post aimed to explain what long tail keywords are, how Google treats them, and how to gain traffic and develop your content marketing strategy with them.

 You might notice that long tail keywords mainly have a low search volume.
 But, it doesn’t mean that you could rank for them easier than for high-volume keywords.
 Long-tail keywords can be a part of some broader topic.
 That’s why Google can show the same results for the long-tail terms that are “unpopular”, tieing them up to the “head” keyword.